-A concurrent application to install a new stair case in the adjacent foyer has also been submitted (ref 21/02470/LBC) and is being considered on this Committee Agenda.
+A concurrent application to re-open a blocked doorway through the wall between the first floor atrium and former bar area has also been submitted (ref 21/02462/LBC) and is being considered on this Committee Agenda.
 It is understood that this proposal, as well as that of the new staircase, form part of the Council's wider project to renovate and repurpose the Buttermarket.